snowkidind/txTheRipper/application/subscriptions/SUBSCRIPTIONS.md

 # The subscriptions cli

-there is a cli that will help you get started with subscriptions at application/subscriptions/examples/clientConfig.js
+In the application cli, there is a menu which will help you get started with, and manage subscriptions

 A profile allows you to create subscriptions to events triggered via the indexer.
 To use the config tool, first, you must either select or create a profile to attach subscriptions to.